-If you're exploring coastal national parks, you'll discover many beautiful, unspoilt beaches.
-While enjoying our beaches, it's important to always keep beach safety top of mind.
+If you're exploring coastal national parks, you'll discover many beautiful beaches.
+While enjoying our beaches, it's important to keep beach safety top of mind.
 These beach safety tips will help you stay safe in the water and on the sand.

 Read more about Beach safety